cade-vs/nightwatch/README.md

-#  NIGHTWATCH MOVIE NAVIGATOR
+#  NIGHTWATCH VIDEO NAVIGATOR
 ## 2020 (c) Vladi Belperchinov-Shabanski "Cade"

 ![Nightwatch Screenshot](screenshots/nightwatch-screenshot1.jpg)

 #  INTRODUCTION

-Nightwatch (NW) is directory browser for video media files (movies).
+NightWatch (NW) is directory browser for video media files.
 It has full keyboard access and can use single separated keypad (also wireless keypads) for navigation.